ChillFish8/media-player-oxide/README.md

-# A media player for wgpu
+# A media player for Rust

 **_[Please see the maintenance section before using this libray.](#maintenance)_**